Degree Requirements

 In addition to the Core Requirements, each IMS major has Upper Level Major Requirements to help prepare students for entry to professional training programs or to become part of the healthcare workforce.

-All majors in the IMS degree must also complete the IMS Experiential Service Learning Seminars sequence (IHS; freshmen through senior year) and Senior Capstone course that includes a senior project.
+All majors in the IMS Program must also complete the IMS Experiential Service Learning Seminars sequence (IHS; freshmen through senior year) and Senior Capstone course that includes a senior project.

 The Major Maps and Curriculum Sheets guide students through the Major Milestones and progression through their major requirements and are available for download under Resources.